MillionConcepts/lhorizon/docs/paper.md

 This application space also includes lower-level ephemeris toolkits other than SPICE that may be preferable for some applications.
-For instance, the CALCEPH library, developed by the IMCCE of the Observatoire de Paris, offers interfaces to many programming languages and is compatible with a wider variety of ephemeris formats than SPICE.
+For instance, the CALCEPH [@calceph] library, developed by the IMCCE of the Observatoire de Paris, offers interfaces to many programming languages and is compatible with a wider variety of ephemeris formats than SPICE.